-My DD hasn't had it, we talked about the pros and cons and she decided she didn't want to have it.
+1. My DD hasn't had it, we talked about the pros and cons and she decided she didn't want to have it.
 I have said that if she even begins to think about becoming sexually active, she will need to have the jab, but (hopefully) that won't be for at least another couple of years.

-Vaccine Side Effects/Harms narratives were relatively infrequent (n=4, 3.3%), but showed how, as pointed out by Cawkwell et al. (2016), experiences of alleged vaccine harms tend to provide tellable narrative material:
+Vaccine side effects/harms narratives were relatively infrequent (n=4, 3.3%), but showed how, as pointed out by Cawkwell and Oshinsky (2016), experiences of alleged vaccine harms tend to provide tellable narrative material:

-I stated I couldn't prove a link, but having had a very bad reaction to a vaccine 20 years ago that has forced me to spend over 8 of the last 20 years fighting illhealth I think we need to know the facts.
+2. I stated I couldn't prove a link, but having had a very bad reaction to a vaccine 20 years ago that has forced me to spend over eight of the last 20 years fighting illhealth I think we need to know the facts.
 I only made a real link with the vaccine when I discovered other people who were I'll as a result too.